I recently realized that I’d completed a project, one that I began and maintained practically by accident and without ever fully realizing its scope.

 It’s strange the way the creative energy can sense these things–I recognized the shift immediately, intuitively, as soon as I took that last picture.
 And it took me months to be able to look at that particular photograph without feeling a wave of sadness.
 Now, nearly ten months later, I’m able to see the full spectrum of this time in both Katrina’s life and our friendship that I was able to document and preserve–years of being roommates and single girls and frustrated writers.
 Years of hating New York and buying cheap vintage dresses and going out for brunch even though we couldn’t afford it and talking about everything we were going to do once we got out of our stupid day jobs.
 I can see now that what I was photographing was that confusing, frustrating, magical experience of becoming.

-I’ll be publishing the full series on my photography website soon, but in the meantime I wanted to share a few of my favorite selections.
-I feel quite proud to look back on it all and I can hardly believe how lucky I was to have such an intuitive, patient, soulful muse for all those years.
+I feel quite proud to look back on it all and can hardly believe how lucky I was to have such an intuitive, patient muse for all those years.